 Best Base Layers for Hiking

-For synthetic base layers, I like the Rho LT Zip Neck (this has become my go to shirt in the spring and autumn) and Rho LT Bottoms.
+For synthetic base layers, I like the Arc'teryx Rho LT Top - Women's (this has become my go to shirt in the spring and autumn) and Arc'teryx Rho LT Bottoms - Women's.
 The Rho series is fleece lined, so even though its synthetic it is still really warm.
 I also find them really breathable and better for wicking away sweat.

 Mid Layer Clothing